CharlesTaylor7/gemini/README.md

 - arrow buttons above each ring?

 ### Drag controls
-- handle mobile touch events
 - animate smoothly between drag states.
 If you drag through the center, it does an awkward immediate 180 rotation
 - it feels jerky during the snap
 - handle ambiguous case.
 During my user testing, I often wanted to drag an intersection disk.
+- user test on mobile

 ### On Solve